JiscSD/octopus/ui/README.md

 Then the dependencies can all be installed by running `npm i`.

+Alternatively, as a one-off, this can be done in one command, again replacing `${TIPTAP_PRO_TOKEN}` with our token.
+However, this won't persist in the same way using the `.npmrc` file will.
+This is mainly intended for installing dependencies in CI tasks.
+Example usage:

+`npm run customInstall --tiptap_token=${TIPTAP_PRO_TOKEN}`

 To start the UI application, run: `npm run dev`.

 ### Warning about self-signed certificate generation